Azure/azure-signalr/specs/ServiceProtocol.md

 Ack | Service | Sent from Service to Server to return the operation result of JoinGroupWithAck and LeaveGroupWithAck ClientInvocationMessage | Server | Sent from Server to Service.
 Payloads in the message will be sent to client for client invocation. <br/> Sent from Server to Server.
 When global routed, it's a register message to router server to handle client invocation results.
 ClientCompletionMessage | Server | Sent from Server to Service with success client invocation results to let service do clean-up. <br/> Sent from Server to Server when global routed.
-ErrorCompletionMessage | Server | Sent from Server to Service with error in client invocation. <br/> Sent from Server to Server when global routed.
+ErrorCompletionMessage | Server/Service | Sent from Service to Server with error like client drops or timeout in client invocation. <br/> Sent from Server to Server when global routed.
 ServiceMappingMessage | Service | Sent from Service to aware client invocation mapped instance.

 ## Communication Model